eunomia-bpf/wasm-bpf/README.md

 [中文文档](README_zh.md)

-`Wasm-bpf` is a WebAssembly eBPF library, toolchain and runtime powered by [CO-RE](https://facebookmicrosites.github.io/bpf/blog/2020/02/19/bpf-portability-and-co-re.html)(Compile Once – Run Everywhere) [libbpf](https://github.com/libbpf/libbpf) and [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime).
-It can help you build almost every eBPF programs or usecases to `Wasm`.
+`Wasm-bpf` is a WebAssembly eBPF library, toolchain and runtime powered by [CO-RE](https://facebookmicrosites.github.io/bpf/blog/2020/02/19/bpf-portability-and-co-re.html)(Compile Once – Run Everywhere) [libbpf](https://github.com/libbpf/libbpf).
+It can help you build almost every eBPF programs or usecases to `Wasm` and execute them.

 ## Features

 - **`General purpose`**: provide most abilities from eBPF to Wasm, `polling` from the ring buffer or perf buffer, bidirectional communications between `kernel` eBPF and `userspace` Wasm using `maps`, dynamically `loading`, `attaching` or `detaching`, etc. Supports a large number of eBPF program types and map types.
 - **`High performance`**: No `serialization` overhead for complex data types, using `shared memory` to avoid copy overhead between host and Wasm.
 - **`Easy to use`**: provide a similar developing experience as the [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap), `auto generate` the Wasm-eBPF skeleton headers and type definitions for bindings.
 Write your eBPF programs in `C/C++`, `Rust`, `Go` and compile to Wasm.
-- **`Ultralightweight`**: the sample runtime has only `1.5 MB` in binary size.
+- **`Ultralightweight`**: the miminal runtime has only `1.5 MB` in binary size.
 Compiled Wasm module would be only `~90K`.
 With the same toolchain, you can easily build your own Wasm-eBPF runtime in any languages and platforms!

 See the [examples](examples) directory for examples of eBPF programs written in C, Rust, Go and compiled to Wasm, covering the use cases from `tracing`, `networking` to `security`.